mblackstock/node-red-contrib-influxdb/README.md

 ##  Usage

 Nodes to write and query data from an influxdb time series database.
-Suported versions from 1.x to 2.0.
+Supports InfluxDb versions 1.x to 2.0.

 ### Input Node (InfluxDb 1.x and 2.0)